-However, with a HMO there is more legislation and planning requirements, and it can be harder to get a mortgage for one too.
+However, with an HMO there are more legislation and planning requirements, and it can be harder to get a mortgage for one too.
 Plus, some letting agents won’t manage them, and it can be harder to sell a home once it’s been converted into an HMO.

 If you have more than five tenants in your HMO, you’ll need a special licence from the council.
 They’ll then wish to carry out a Housing Health and Safety Rating System risk assessment within five years of your licence application.
 This could mean you have to rectify anything deemed a risk.

 Yes.
-When you decide to rent out your house, it’s important to talk to your mortgage lender and let them know what you’d like to do.
+When you decide to rent out your house, it’s important to talk to your mortgage lender and tell them what you’d like to do.

 Failing to tell your mortgage lender could mean you’re breaking the terms of your mortgage contract by renting out your house.
-You need to ask their permission before you go ahead.
+You need to ask your lender for permission before you go ahead.

 You’ll usually have to get something called a consent for lease from your lender.
 Once you’ve got this, you can get started with renting out your house.

 It's very important that your buildings and contents insurer knows if you’re planning on renting out your house.
-Your insurance policies might need to be amended.
+Your insurance policies will usually need to be amended.